Martyx00/CollaRE/README.md

 ### Plugins

 The plugins folder within this repository contains plugins for the supported tools which allow you to share comments and function names between the tools in case that you work on one binary with multiple tools.
 Follow the standard plugin installation instructions for the tool you are interested in.
 Each plugin offers an `Import` and an `Export` function.
 When you plan to share the data between the tools always make sure that you `Import` data first to avoid renaming functions that were already renamed by someone else.
 If the plugin comes with some catches, those are mentioned in the README file of the given plugin.

-## Roadmap

-* **v0.1** - Initial BETA release
-* **v0.2** - BETA release with DB files versioning support
-* **v0.3** - BETA release with comments/function names sync between DBs (PoC with two tools)
-* **v1.0** - Initial production ready release with all major features implemented
+Note that the plugins server to migrate the data to other tool rather then for a simultaneous collaboration of multiple people.

 ## Disclaimer